Alongside medication and a proper treatment plan, home remedies can help in keeping asthma symptoms under control.

-Asthma is a disease that causes inflammation in the airways in the lungs.
+Asthma is a condition that causes inflammation in the airways in the lungs.
 The resulting swelling and narrowing of the airways make it harder to breathe, as do the increased levels of mucus and tightening muscles around the airways.

 - smoke, especially from tobacco, but also from burning wood or grass

-- household pets, including dogs and cats
+- household pets, including cats and dogs

 - dust mites